BelledonneCommunications/linphone-android/README.md

 ## To create an apk with a different package name

-You need to edit the custom_rules.xml file:
+You need to edit the build.gradle file:

-1. look for the property named "linphone.package.name" and change it value accordingly
+1. look for the function named "getPackageName()" and change it value accordingly
 2. also update the values in the AndroidManifest file where the comment <!-- Change package ! --> appears
 3. change the package name also in the files: res/xml/syncadapter.xml, res/xml/contacts.xml and res/values/non_localizable_custom where <!-- Change package ! --> appears
 4. run again the Makefile script by calling "make"